Walker Community United Methodist Church

 Neurodiversity Group: 2nd Thursday of each month 7 to 9 pm led by Paul Johnson.
 Free emotional support for adults on the autism spectrum and their family & friends.
 Pljohnson46@yahoo.com

-Northern Mississippi Prisoner Support Group: 3rd Thursday of each month 6 to 8 pm.
-Open to all, a letter writing night to build and sustain relationships with prisoners in Minnesota and beyond.
+Northern Mississippi Prisoner Support Group: 1st and 3rd Thursday of each month 6 to 8 pm.
+Write letters to build and sustain relationships with prisoners in Minnesota and beyond.
+Open to all.
 FFI Bailey Riley firstname.lastname@example.org

 Norwegian Folk Dance: 1st & 3rd Monday of each month 7 to 9 pm in the Sanctuary.
 Rehearsals open to all, free.